Verizon/helm/README.md

 val g: ConsulOpF[Option[String]] = : ConsulOp.get("key")
 ```

-These are however just descriptions of what operations we might
-perform in the future, just creating these operations does not
+These are however just descriptions of what operations the program might perform in the future, just creating these operations does not
-actually perform any task.
-In order to perform the gets and sets, we
-need to use the http4s interpreter.
+actually execute the operations.
+In order to perform the gets and sets, we need to use the [http4s](http://http4s.org) interpreter.

 ### The http4s interpreter